swiss/fedlex-jolux/doc/chronology.md

 ## Impact

-If new legal resources are created that have an impact on existing ones, they are modelled as [jolux:Impact](#Impact).
+If new legislative resources are created that have an impact on existing ones, they are modelled as [jolux:Impact](#Impact).

 The following SPARQL query shows all the [jolux:Act](#Act) that have an impact on the Federal Constitution: